chmitch/mdwguide/src/lab_1/newrev/readme.md

 WWI wants to modernize their data warehouse in phases.
 The first stage will be to scale-out horizontally their existing data warehouse (SQL Server OLAP) to Azure Synapse Analytics.
 They like to reuse their existing ETL code and leave their source systems as-is (no migration).
 This will require a Hybrid architecture for on-premise OLTP and Azrue Synapse.
-This exercise will be showcasing how to migrate your traditional SQL Server Data Warehouse (SMP) to Azure Syanpse Analytics (MPP).
+This exercise will be showcasing how to migrate your traditional SQL Server (SMP) to Azure Synapse Analytics (MPP).
 Additionally, how to migrate your SSIS code set into Azure Data Factory.

 ## Environment Setup